I have Premenstrual Dysphoric Disorder, and here's what it's actually like

 For most of my adult life, I simply thought periods were synonymous with utter misery.
 I can’t remember a time when the week leading up to menstruation wasn’t dotted with fits of crying, screaming matches with my mom or a boyfriend, and breasts so tender it hurt to put a bra on.
-It was until very recently, when I read an article online about the differences between Premenstrual Syndrome (PMS) and Premenstrual Dysphoric Disorder (PMDD), that the light went off in my head.
+It wasn’t until very recently, when I read an article online about the differences between Premenstrual Syndrome (PMS) and Premenstrual Dysphoric Disorder (PMDD), that the light went off in my head.
 Hang on!
 Maybe it’s not normal to hate my life during every period!

-PMDD is not totally uncommon — nearly 10 percent of women who have periods suffer from PMDD.
-It’s a disorder that is best described as a severe version of PMS, and we still don’t know where it comes from, and exactly why we get it.
+PMDD is not totally uncommon — nearly 10 percent of people who have periods suffer from PMDD.
+It’s a disorder best described as a severe version of PMS, and we still don’t know where it comes from, or exactly why we get it.
 We know that it’s more common in those who have a pre-existing mental illness, as recent studies have shown that low levels of serotonin in the brain are connected to PMDD.
 Without the proper levels of the chemicals we need to sleep well, control our moods, and generally feel well, PMDD easily sneaks in and pretty much wrecks a week or two of every month of our lives.

 Ever since I realized that PMDD is a part of my life, I’ve made some changes in an attempt to control the symptoms.
 I started keeping a period journal, I changed my diet, and I incorporated some therapeutic routines, such as acupuncture and meditation.
 It’s gotten better, but, frankly, it sucks sometimes.

-Here are five ways PMDD significantly affects my life.
+Here are five ways PMDD significantly affects my life:

 1. I get into big fights with friends and family

 Anything can set me off.
-And when I’m set off, there’s no going back.
+And once I’m set off, there’s no going back.
 I’ve had a boyfriend break up with me before because he “couldn’t handle my insane mood swings.”
 Fair enough.
 They used to get pretty bad.

 2. My nail-biting habit gets out of control

-I’m not very happy to admit this because, well, it’s pretty gross.
+I’m not happy to admit this because, well, it’s pretty gross.
 But there’s no use in hiding it, because I have a sneaky feeling that there are other women out there who deal with similar habits.
 My nerves get the best of me, and I incessantly chew on my fingernails.
 It doesn’t just stop there, though; I gnaw at the skin around my nails, pulling it back until I draw blood.